Thomas Dale

-Biography

 Early career

 From about 1588 to 1609, Thomas Dale was in the service of the Low Countries (the Netherlands and parts of modern Belgium) with the English army originally under Robert Dudley, Earl of Leicester.
 Because of his ability and ambition, he became friends with many people in positions of authority.
-In 1599 Thomas Dale was recruited by the Earl of Essex for England's army, and was knighted by King James to become "Sir Thomas Dale of Surry" on 16 June 1606.
+In 1599 Thomas Dale was recruited by the Earl of Essex for England's army and was knighted by King James to become "Sir Thomas Dale of Surry" on 16 June 1606.

 While Dale was still serving in the Low Countries, on the recommendation of the eldest son of King James, Henry Frederick, Prince of Wales, the States-General of the United Netherlands consented "that Captain Thomas Dale (destined by the King of Great Britain to be employed in Virginia in his Majesty's service) may absent himself from his company for the space of three years, and that his said company shall remain meanwhile vacant, to be resumed by him if he think proper."